oracle/terraform-provider-oci/website/docs/d/database_autonomous_database_backups.html.markdown

 The following attributes are exported:

 * `autonomous_database_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Autonomous Database.
+* `backup_destination_details` - Backup destination details
+	* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the backup destination.
+	* `internet_proxy` - Proxy URL to connect to object store.
+	* `type` - Type of the database backup destination.
+	* `vpc_password` - For a RECOVERY_APPLIANCE backup destination, the password for the VPC user that is used to access the Recovery Appliance.
+	* `vpc_user` - For a RECOVERY_APPLIANCE backup destination, the Virtual Private Catalog (VPC) user that is used to access the Recovery Appliance.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
 * `database_size_in_tbs` - The size of the database in terabytes at the time the backup was taken.
 * `db_version` - A valid Oracle Database version for Autonomous Database.